 While there are not any reports of someone necessarily “overdosing” on Elderberry, it is important to keep in mind the preparation of the Elderberries is important.
 Some adverse events including stomach pain, nausea, and vomiting have been reported, but it is important to note that some of these symptoms came after ingesting an elderberry juice made from raw elderberries, leaves, and branches.
 Since the uncooked parts of the plant contain toxic substances like cyanide and lectin, it is not recommended to ingest raw.
 Cooking the berries will remove the cyanide, so preparing the Elderberry correctly is necessary.

 Our Elderberry products’ recommended serving size was determined with general health and wellness in mind, as well as the ability to adjust the dose for your needs.
 That said, we always recommend speaking with your doctor or healthcare professional to help you decide the proper serving size that best fits your health needs.

 Q: Is it safe to take elderberry syrup during pregnancy or breastfeeding?

-A: Though Elderberry has not been found to have any lactation-related issues, it is probably best for pregnant or breastfeeding mothers to avoid the use of Elderberry without speaking to their physician first.
-This is the general recommendation for elderberry, and most herbal products, due to a lack of research regarding the safety of those botanicals for those pregnant and lactating.
+A: Though Elderberry has not been found to have any lactation-related issues, it is probably best for those pregnant or breastfeeding to avoid the use of Elderberry without speaking to their physician first.
+This is the general recommendation for elderberry, and most herbal products, due to a lack of research regarding the safety of botanicals for those pregnant and lactating.